-The outcome, the created form, mostly characterised by lightness and transparency, does not carry a specific meaning but is the expression of my ongoing exploration and interest.
-It hopefully somehow resonates with the idea that I seek to explore.
-It may translate into an abstract system or geometric representation, sometimes architectural, sometimes more organic but always open to interpretation.
+The outcome, the created form, does not carry a specific meaning but is the expression of my ongoing exploration and interest.
+It hopefully somehow resonates with the ideas that I seek to explore with considerations such as balance and precariousness, light and shadows, stillness and movement.

+The form, mostly characterised by lightness and transparency, may translate into an abstract system or geometric representation, sometimes architectural, sometimes more organic but is always open to interpretation.
 It can equally be displayed on walls and plinths or suspended from the ceiling.
 The scale of the work is variable.
 However, in an attempt to draw the viewer close to the work, I favour clusters of small elements, rather than large scale items.
-This approach also applies to my drawings, which I often display in a grid form, introducing seemingly empty spaces in between elements.
+This approach also applies to my drawings, which I often display in a grid form.

-In my work, I see the grid as the omnipresent matrix that holds the potential of future making.
+The importance of the grid in my drawings: The grid is the omnipresent matrix that holds the potential of future making.
 After a drawing is completed, the grid is discarded.
 Yet, the work follows its footprint and, as such, forever holds its essence.
 The two layers (grid and work) encapsulate past and future in a fluid now, depending on which layer the viewer is observing from.
 On a more literal level, the repeated patterns, emerging from the grid, take up a predictable amount of time in the making: The ink on the surface of the paper becomes a transcript of duration where space and time are intimately interwoven.

 Both past and present are part of these hollow forms where space is neither negative nor positive.
 Following the basic aesthetics of the line, the material may even suggest non-sensical three-dimensional scribbles.
 There is however a consistent rigorous pursuit for visual balance between space and matter, as well as a search for parity of importance between materials which allow the form to exist.
 This is based on my belief that there is a fundamental order of things, which allows our world to be.